pbierkortte/AI-Prompt-Toolkit/tools/llm_resumable_summary.md

 How it works, the methods, steps, processes, strategy, and approach?

-What was produced, the results, findings, decisions, milestones, and current state?
+What are the results, outcomes, findings, decisions, milestones, current state, and deliverables?

-Which tasks, constraints, success criteria, unresolved questions, blockers, unknowns, and resources remain?
+Which tasks, resources, constraints, criteria, blockers, relationships, questions, and unknowns remain?

 ***

-Effect: As demonstrated by this prompt, using a progressive structure that creates a succinct essence containing everything necessary for progress and nothing that distracts.
+Effect: As demonstrated by this prompt, using a progressive structure that creates a succinct product containing everything necessary for progress and nothing that distracts.

 ***